 Applying to graduate

-If you become eligible to graduate during the application period, you will receive an email notifying you that you may apply to graduate.
+You will receive an email notifying you that you can apply to graduate.

-For questions about the online application form, contact the Student Support team.
+For questions about the online application form, contact us by emailing email@example.com.

 Request for Late Application to Graduate